 In order to avoid any ethical questions, or claims of favoritism, counties are required to use competitive bidding.
 But this only applies in certain limited circumstances.
 Iowa Code chapter 26 consolidates competitive bidding requirements for all local governments.
-Under Iowa Code §26.3, counties must use competitive bidding for any "public improvements" which have an estimated total cost of \$89,000 or more for horizontal infrastructure and \$139,00 for vertical infrastructure for fiscal year 2015.
+Under Iowa Code §26.3, counties must use competitive bidding for any "public improvements" which have an estimated total cost of \$120,000 or more for horizontal infrastructure and \$196,00 for vertical infrastructure.
 These threshold amounts change yearly, and current thresholds can be found on the Iowa DOT's website here:

-http://www.iowadot.gov/local_systems/publications/bid_limits.htm
+https://iowadot.gov/local_systems/Bid-and-quote-thresholds